transcom/mymove-docs/docs/backend/guides/how-to/soft-delete.md

 :::caution

-Unfortunately this will not filter any eager loaded associations so you may need to continue doing that depending on your query.
+Unfortunately this will not filter any eager loaded associations, you will still need to iterate through the results and filter them out or append them separately.

 ```go
 // This will not filter the eagerly loaded MTOShipments